Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/chat-starting.md

 All Slingshot users can participate in private and group chats, including the external users.
 However, external users are not part of your Organization.
 That's why after selecting **+ Start a conversation...** you will not see their names in the list of users.
 You can chat with them only if you add their emails manually in the search box as shown below.

-> A screenshot showing where to write the email - externaluser@gmail.com
+> A SUI screenshot showing where to write the email - externaluser@gmail.com

 ### Deleting vs Leaving vs Muting a Chat